-The flick is not perfect but, any flaws are minor and can be overlooked due to all that is done right.
-Evil Dead 2013 may not be as groundbreaking as the original and only time will tell if it will be highly regard like it’s predecessor, but it is a strong, visceral horror that gives equal parts suspense and scares with all the goo and gore.
+The flick is not perfect, but any flaws are minor and can be overlooked due to all that is done right.
+Evil Dead 2013 may not be as groundbreaking as the original and only time will tell if it will be highly regarded like it’s predecessor, but it is a strong, visceral horror that gives equal parts suspense and scares with all the goo and gore.
 Maybe not quite a classic, but a film worthy of the title Evil Dead.
 Well done!… and stay to watch after the credits!

 Check out our look back at the original classic that started it all!… HERE!

-A very solid 3 and 1/2 demon possessed sitcom stars
+Rated A very solid 3 and 1/2 (out of 4) demon possessed sitcom stars